jeffThompson/DesigningWithData/README.md

     Meeting times   Wednesdays 9.00am–12.50pm
     Location        Morton 324 (Richardson Room)

 What happens when you correlate income data with areas prone to the effects of climate change?
 What do 100 years of weather look like?
 This course is designed to introduce methodologies and tools for looking at data and using the tools of design to turn it into useful and interesting visual representations.
 Data visualization is different from statistics, data science, or even simply understanding scientific data: we’re not so interested in proving things as we are in mining stories to tell within data and finding appropriate, exciting ways of communicating them.
-Throughout the semester, we’ll be doing data visualization, not data visualization.
+Throughout the semester, we’ll be doing data *visualization*, not *data* visualization.

 >"90% of the data in the world today has been created in the last two years." – IBM report on big data